Computer and Network Resources Use

 1. If I observed a violation to this policy, to whom should I report the violation?

-In accordance with the VCU Duty to Report policy, an employee, affiliate or student can typically report the violation to his or her department / unit administrator or head.
+In accordance with the VCU Duty to Report policy, an employee, affiliate or student can typically report the violation to their department / unit administrator or head.
 Alternatively, the individual can also report the violation to the VCU chief information officer or the VCU Helpline.
 The department or unit administrator must report the violation to the university chief information officer.

 2. Can I report a violation anonymously?